esswambui/Shapefiles-with-Python/README.md

 - Contextily
 ## Creating Shapefiles
 ### ShapefileGeneration.ipynb
-I used the *fiona library* to create shapes files from coordinates entered in csv files.
+I used the *fiona library* to create shapefiles from coordinates entered in csv files.
 ```python
 pip install fiona